 With fiber-based Passive Optical LAN, the DoD can fulfill network modernization initiatives for both new construction and renovation projects.
 This is a great milestone for the Marines, Air Force, Navy, and the Army, who all benefit by using the DoD UFC guidelines and Tellabs Optical LAN for network modernization.

-If you want to learn more about how Tellabs Optical LAN can be utilized at US Army bases for network modernization, you can download our Federal Government Optical LAN Overview.
+If you want to learn more about how Tellabs Optical LAN can be utilized at US Army bases for network modernization, you can visit our Government webpage resources.